443eb9/bevy_entitiles/README.md

 Platform: 10600KF

-**Notice: Due to the performance overhead caused by the recorder, the fps value maybe inaccurate!**
+**Notice: Due to the performance overhead caused by the recorder, the fps value may be inaccurate!**

 ### LDtk

-The gif on the right is the map generated with wave function collapse.
-And the orange boxes in the left image is procedural generated colliders.
+The gif on the right is the map generated with wave function collapse, and the orange boxes in the left image are procedurally generated colliders.

 <div>
 	<img src="https://raw.githubusercontent.com/443eb9/bevy_entitiles/master/docs/imgs/ldtk.png" width="250px">